 Close friends can be defined by Amazon as someone you are in contact with on social media.

 Yes, Amazon can check this very easily.
 There is very little privacy on the Internet.
-So a lot of your data on Facebook and Twitter and other social media platforms is available for Amazon to access.
+So a lot of your data on Facebook and Twitter and other social media platforms is available for Amazon to access and scan.

-Therefore, it is easy to cross-check your friend list, followers and any other form of social connection that might be connected to a book review.
+Therefore, it is easy for Amazon to cross-check your friend list, followers and any other form of social connection that might be connected to a book review.

 Another connection to lost reviews can be commenters on your blog.
-I can’t prove this, but again, it is data that is in the public domain so it is very easy to access and cross-check.
+I can’t prove this.
+But again, it is data that is in the public domain so it is very easy for Amazon to access and cross-check.

-I have heard from one a few authors who believe this might be the reason why they lost reviews.
+I have heard from a few authors who believe this might be the reason why they lost some reviews.